coggro/stars-without-number/gamelog.md

 ## -- RESEARCH --

-Emrite pulls out her dataslab and looks for information on
+Emrite pulls out her dataslab and looks for information on Shenkor Mohejen.
+She finds a reference to an awards ceremony when he entered the intelligence service and earned a high medal for achievement.
+In the photo, he looks extraordinarily nondescript.
+Military haircut, no tattoos or scars.
+He's a man of slight build.